xinychen/Tensor4ML/README.md

   - without autoregressive norm [[Python code](https://nbviewer.jupyter.org/github/xinychen/tensor-learning/blob/master/mats/LATC-Tubal-imputer-case1.ipynb)]
   - with autoregressive norm [[Python code](https://nbviewer.jupyter.org/github/xinychen/tensor-learning/blob/master/mats/LATC-Tubal-imputer-case2.ipynb)]

+> We place notebooks at the folder of `../mats`.
+If you want to test our Python code, please the notebook at `../mats`.
+Note that each notebook is independent on others, you could run each individual notebook directly.

 The **baseline models** include:

 - on middle-scale data sets: